 With the steam gently rising from the pools, some claim the waters have health

 benefits.
-Indeed the indigenous name for Dalhousie Springs is 'Irrwanyere', translated as 'healing
+Indeed the indigenous name is 'Irrwanyere', translated as 'healing

 waters'.
 The water percolates to the surface from deep within the Great Artesian